Contract claim solicitors

 - Is your contract a business to business arrangement or business to consumer?
 If the latter, whatever the contract may stipulate, it may well be overruled by statute or have terms implied into it.

-- We check for evidence of any alterations to the written terms in subsequent emails, correspondence or otherwise.
+- We check for evidence of any variations or waivers to the written terms in subsequent emails, correspondence or otherwise.
 Everyone should be as clear as possible as to the latest agreed terms.

 Fundamental breach of contract

-Different contract clauses have different implications – is the breach a fundamental breach?
+Different types of contract clauses have different implications – is the breach a fundamental breach?
 Does it go the very essence of the bargain?
-If not, your options and remedies may be different.
-If yes, then the remedies open to you are vast.
-We interpret and advise accordingly.
+If not, your options, claims and remedies may be different.

 Breach of contract damages